Chymyst/chymyst-core/doc/chymyst01.md

 ## Summary so far

-The “chemical machine” requires for its description:
+The chemical machine requires for its description:
 - a list of defined molecules, together with their types;
-- a list of “chemical reactions” involving these molecules as inputs, together with reaction bodies.
+- a list of reactions involving these molecules as inputs, together with reaction bodies.

 The user can define reactions in one or more join definitions.
 One join definition encompasses all reactions that have some _input_ molecules in common.

 After defining the molecules and specifying the reactions, the user can start injecting molecules into the soup.

-In this way, a complicated system of interacting concurrent processes can be specified through a particular set of “chemical laws” and reaction bodies.
+In this way, a complicated system of interacting concurrent processes can be specified through a particular set of chemical laws and reaction bodies.

 # Example: Declarative solution for “dining philosophers"